 Suppose $D_t$ denotes the data we have till iteration $t-1$ and $\mathcal{F}_t$ denotes the posterior of the maximizer of $f$ given $D_t$.
-The Thompson Sampling approach samples a new data point $\bsx_t$ at iteration $t$ from $\mathcal{F}_t$.
+The Thompson Sampling approach samples a new data point $\bsx^t$ at iteration $t$ from $\mathcal{F}_t$.
 We observe the data $y^{t} = f(\bsx^{t}) + \epsilon^t$, where $\epsilon^t \sim N(0,\sigma^2)$ and update $D_{t+1} = D_t \cup \{(\bsx^{t}, y^{t}) \}$.
 We initialize the process by assuming a non-informative prior on the distribution of the maximizer, i.e., $\mathcal{F}_0 = U(\cx)$, the uniform distribution on $\cx$.
 We stop the procedure when the variance of the distribution of $\mathcal{F}_t$ becomes considerably small and we return $\bsx^* = mode(\mathcal{F}_t)$ as the estimate of the global maximizer of $f$.

 In some cases, especially when $\sigma^2$ is large, this process might converge to a local optimum.
-Since we sample $\bsx_t$ from $\mathcal{F}_t$, we might get stuck in one place and not explore the entire space.
+Since we sample $\bsx^t$ from $\mathcal{F}_t$, we might get stuck in one place and not explore the entire space.
 To ensure the convergence to the global maximum, we consider an $\xi$-greedy approach.
 That is, with some probability $\xi > 0$, we explore the entire region $\cx$ uniformly at every stage $t$.
-Thus, we sample $\bsx^t \sim \mathcal{F}_t$ with probability $1-\xi$ and we sample $\bsx^t \sim U(\cx)$ with probability $\xi$.
+Thus, we sample $\bsx^t \sim \mathcal{F}_t$ with probability $1-\xi$ and we sample $\bsz^t \sim U(\cx)$ with probability $\xi$.
+We change the notation from $\bsx^t$ to $\bsz^t$ to make it easier for the reader to differentiate between when a sample is drawn from the posterior of the maximizer $\mathcal{F}_t$ versus an uniform sample.
 We state the detailed steps in Algorithm \ref{algo:ts}.